gmlc-dispatches/dispatches/docs/workflow/grid_surrogates.rst

 The revenue and startup surrogates contain two hidden layers with 100 nodes in the first hidden layer and 50 nodes in the second.
 The zone surrogate contains two hidden layers of 100 nodes.

-Three NN surrogate models are trained in train_nstartups.py, train_revenue.py and train_zones.
+Three NN surrogate models are trained in “train_nstartups.py”, “train_revenue.py” and “train_zones”.
 The input training data can be read in or simulated using available python packages and 1/3 of the training data are split for testing the model.
 The data will be normalized before fed to the trainer.
 There are no other arguments needed to specify the training.
 There will be two output json files and one pickle file.
-The scikit_nstartups/revenue/zones.pkl stores the coefficients of the neural networks.
-The scikit_parameters_nstartups/revenue/zones.json saves scaling and training bounds for the input data.
-The scikit_nstartups/revenue/zones_accuracy.json has the computed R\ :sup:`2`\  matrices.
+The “scikit_nstartups/revenue/zones.pkl” stores the coefficients of the neural networks. ”The scikit_parameters_nstartups/revenue/zones.json“ saves scaling and training bounds for the input data.
+The “scikit_nstartups/revenue/zones_accuracy.json” has the computed R\ :sup:`2`\  matrices.

-The accuracy of the scikit NN  surrogate models can be visualized by plot_alamo_nstartups/revenue/zones.py.
+The accuracy of the scikit NN surrogate models can be visualized by "plot_scikit_nstartups/revenue/zones.py".

 4. Optimization with Surrogate Models
 ---------------------------------------
-We can implement the steady-state co-optimization with market interactions in part 1 using run_surrogate_alamo.py and run_surrogate_nn.py .
+We can implement the steady-state co-optimization with market interactions in part 1 using "run_surrogate_alamo.py" and "run_surrogate_nn.py" .
 The scripts will formulate the optimization using Pyomo and use Python packages to add the surrogate model coefficients and input data bounds from the json and pickle files.
-Optionally, some surrogate inputs may be fixed (removed as optimization degrees of freedom) in the scripts.The optimization solution will be stored in conceptual_design_solution_alamo/nn.json which can be read by the Prescient for further verification.
+Optionally, some surrogate inputs may be fixed (removed as optimization degrees of freedom) in the scripts.The optimization solution will be stored in "conceptual_design_solution_alamo/nn.json" which can be read by the Prescient for further verification.